TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Details/MythsFaqAcknowledgements.rst

 .. _typoscript-syntax-myth-scripting-language:

-Myth: "TypoScript Is a Scripting Language"
+Myth: "TypoScript Is a scripting language"
 ==========================================

 This is misleading to say since you will think that TypoScript is like